Wednesday, 7 September 2022

 If you owe part of the debt but not the whole debt, your solicitor can file a document admitting the amount you are prepared to pay — the creditor may accept that amount, or if not, the court will decide the matter.
 Otherwise, judgment will be entered against you for the amount admitted.

 In many cases your solicitor can help by negotiating an agreement between you and the creditor, which can provide for payment of a lower amount than the initial claim, and/or terms for payment over a period of time.

 If you dispute the whole debt, your solicitor will file with the court a ‘Defence’ and have the dispute heard by the court.

 You may have a counter-claim against the person suing you; for example, if you are unwilling to pay for defective goods.
 If you have any claim against the creditor — even if it arises out of something else — you may seek to set-off that claim against the creditor’s claim.

-If the claim is defended, and the parties cannot settle the dispute by negotiation, then the court or tribunal will set a date for hearing.
-Either party can appear in court on his or her own behalf but it is usual to be represented by a solicitor.
+If the claim is defended, and the parties cannot settle the dispute by negotiation, then the Court or Tribunal will set a date for hearing.
+Either party can appear in court on their own behalf but it is usual to be represented by a solicitor.

 Where a judgment debt is not paid

 You have several options available to enforce a judgment debt.
 Your solicitor will advise you which course to take.